This is a joint grants fund for artists and museums

 For grants over £1,000 we will pay in 3 stages: 50% up front, 40% on receipt of an interim report and the final 10% on receipt of a project evaluation (templates provided by us).

 For grants under £1,000 we will pay 90% up front and 10% on receipt of evaluation.

 Selection of successful projects will be made by a panel of FEAST and Cornwall Museum Partnership directors and a member of each organisation’ s board or advisory group.

-Please phone the FEAST office and speak to Jack Morrison, or Cornwall Museum Partnership office and speak to Chloe Hughes if you are thinking of putting in an application.
+Please phone the FEAST office and speak to Jack Morrison, or the Cornwall Museum Partnership office if you are thinking of putting in an application.
 We are very keen to offer advice and support – even if your application is not successful you might find these conversations helpful!
-If you are a museum which wants to pick up this opportunity but are uncertain about which artist to approach, Jack or Hayley may be able to help.
+If you are a museum which wants to pick up this opportunity but are uncertain about which artist to approach, Jack may be able to help.